lorenzoromagnoli/lorenzoromagnoli.me/site/content/portfolio/Casa_Jasmina.md

 ---
 ### The open source way to the connected home

 Curated by Bruce Sterling, Massimo Banzi and Jasmina Teshanovich, ["Casa Jasmina"](http://casajasmina.arduino.cc) is an ongoing pilot project in the business space of domestic electronic networking, or, “the Internet of Things in the Home.”
-Our goal is to integrate traditional Italian skills in furniture and interior design with emergent skills in Italian open-source electronics.
+The goal was to integrate traditional Italian skills in furniture and interior design with emergent skills in Italian open-source electronics.

 What is really relevant to people in a "connected home"?
 What's the real use of a connected washing machine or of a lamp that changes color?
 How can a connected experience enrich the life of the inhabitants of an apartment?
 What's the relevance of Open Source software, open hardware and open design in this space?
-Those where some of the question that kicked off the project in 2014 when I joined the team as coordinator and lead interaction designer.

 Casa Jasmina in the last two years has been an exceptionally fertile research hub and idea collector; many events, workshops, meetup, conferences, residencies have been organized to bring together companies, artists, designers and makers to discuss and envision the home of the future.